Everyone has some

 "When Kardong heard about the Ultimate runner competition in Jackson, Michigan, of course he went.
 This diabolical contest has you run a 10K race in the morning, 400 meters, 100 meters, and a mile around midday, and for the afternoon, a marathon.
 Kardong is funny.
 He recalls passing a dead raccoon in the last couple of miles of the marathon, "I thought the roadkill looked better than I felt.
 “He placed fifth overall…".

 Olympian and famous running author Jeff Galloway competed in the event one year and said "I haven't had this much fun since Viet Nam".
-John Craig a semifinalist in the Olympic Games 1500 meters said the Ultimate Runner was a great experience but he would never do it again because it was too hard on him.
+John Craig a semifinalist in the Olympic Games 1500 meters said the original Ultimate Runner was a great experience but he would never do it again because it was too hard on him.

 Kardong's humor sums up the event best.
 The race was brutally hard and there was nothing left in the tank when you finished the race.
 Galloway's comment tells you the same thing in a different way.